 b. the seriousness of the effect of a failure to comply, including the impact on a particular estate or individual

-c. trustee's performance history and whether the trustee has previously failed to comply when able to.
+c. the trustee's performance history and whether the trustee has previously failed to comply when able to.

-3.2 There is a range of sanctions or actions which the Inspector-General’s delegate can take when it considers breaches of duty or non-compliance have occurred.
+3.2 There are a range of sanctions or actions which the Inspector-General’s delegate can take when it considers breaches of duty or non-compliance.
 Involuntary cancellation of registration is generally a sanction of last resort.
-Sanctions that the Inspector-General’s delegate may consider prior to initiating action to de-register a trustee include:
+Sanctions that the Inspector-General’s delegate may consider before initiating action to de-register a trustee include:

-b. individual counselling – by far the most effective means to achieve timely remedial action
+a.
+Individual counselling – by far the most effective means to achieve timely remedial action.

-c. formal investigation and reporting under section 12 of the Act.
-Such reports may be supplied to creditors, police and other regulator or disciplinary bodies such as the Australian Restructuring Insolvency and Turnaround Association (ARITA), CAANZ, CPA or Law Councils and Societies
+c.
+Formal investigation and reporting under section 12 of the Act.
+Such reports may be supplied to creditors, police and other regulator or disciplinary bodies such as ARITA, CAANZ, CPA or Law Councils and Societies.

-f. issue of 'show cause' letters requiring a trustee to explain both their actions and why they should continue to be registered
+f.
+Issue of 'show cause' letters requiring a trustee to explain their actions and why they should continue to be registered.

-i. provide a direction to the trustee not to accept further appointments (if (g) not complied with)
+i.
+Provide a direction to the trustee not to accept further appointments.

 Classification of non-compliance

-3.3 AFSA Regulation and Enforcement utilises a classification system to describe areas of non-compliance and assist it to decide on the appropriate action to take subject to the seriousness and impact:
+3.3 AFSA Regulation and Enforcement uses a classification system to describe areas of non-compliance and help decide on the appropriate action to take:

 Fundamental breaches and lack of controls that are likely to bring into question the integrity of the system.
-This includes cases where there are repeat non- compliance occurrences of Category B type previously identified and reported on.
+This includes cases where there are repeat non-compliance occurrences of category B issues that have been previously identified and reported.

-These matters will generally give rise to either legal action, referral to Enforcement or “show cause” action under section 40-40 of the Schedule or determination of ineligibility (in the case of solicitor controlling trustees (SCT)).
+These matters will generally give rise to legal action, referral to Enforcement, “show cause” action under section 40-40 of the Schedule, or determination of ineligibility in the case of solicitor controlling trustees (SCT).

 Serious or systemic issues that will have a material impact on the administration and require timely action.

-In these cases the trustee or SCT will be counselled and timely remedial action is expected to be taken.
-Failure to take timely remedial action will give rise to reclassification to a Category A and appropriate action.
+In these cases the trustee or SCT will be counselled and timely remedial action is expected.
+Failure to take timely remedial action will give rise to reclassification to a Category A and appropriate action will be taken.